domdavid/objectDetectionCoreMLDemo/README.md

 # Object Detection and Image Classification using coreML
 The purpose of this mini-project/demo is to demonstrate the use of Apple's framework to integrate learning models into apps.
 The focus is on the setup and the use of Create ML to train custom models to recognize objects in images.
-As this is a demo, the training is incomplete and thus is not perfect. :)
+As this is a demo, the training is incomplete and thus is not perfect. :) A lot of the steps here are similar to those that you would perform when training on Google Collab or Jupyter Notebook.

 <p float = "left" align = "center">
 <img src="https://github.com/domdavid/objectDetectionCoreMLDemo/blob/main/gifs/detectCars.gif" width="400" height="300" />